BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

     <img width="781" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/d27644f3-1ce4-4533-bf33-99bbddc4e84c">
 </p>

 2. Once you have clicked on the agent, you will be given numerous options for interaction.
+The shell command window allows you to execute commands as if excuting from the command line of the victim.
+The modules allow for execution of predefined code scripts and assemblies.

 <p align="center">
     <img width="781" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/5cd9d2b7-08c7-4887-b786-8a3202483ea7">